-Colorado currently has sixty-four counties, two of which are all their own city, Broomfield and Denver.
-Each county has its own character and sense of identity.
+Colorado currently has sixty-four counties, two of which are also their own city, Broomfield and Denver.
+Each county has its character, sense of identity, and set of town(s).
 Locals are proud of their county, just as they are of their state and town.
-Read our towns blog.

 Counties in Colorado